osisoft/Edge-Data-Store-Docs/content/configuration/eds-configuration.md

 # Edge Data Store configuration

 Edge Data Store requires configuration, which can be performed either for each individual component or for the system as a whole.
 Use the following procedures to configure Edge Data Store as a whole system with either a minimum or a maximum configuration.
+All parameters are described in detail in the individual component sections.

 ## Configure minimum Edge Data Store